The Role of Parental Involvement in Students' Academic Achievement

 - staying involved in a child’s education at school.

-What’s more, researchers say when this happens, the motivation, behavior and academic performance of all children at a particular school improve.
+What’s more, researchers say when this happens, the motivation, behavior and academic performance of all children at a particular school improve, according to researchers.
 Simply put, the better the partnership between school and home, the better the school and the higher the student achievement across the board.

 Parental involvement is the active, ongoing participation of a parent or primary caregiver in the education of a child.
-Parents can demonstrate involvement at home by:
+Examples of parent involvement in schools include:

 - reading with children;